rtrouton/rtrouton_scripts/rtrouton_scripts/open-ldap_bind_script/README.txt

-This script will allow a Mac running 10.6.x or 10.7.x to connect to an OpenLDAP server using a simple anonymous bind.
+This script will allow a Mac running 10.6.x through 10.9.x to connect to an OpenLDAP server using a simple anonymous bind.

 If you are adapting this for your own use, run a search and replace for the following: